StephenC45/MATH2400-algorithms/README.md

 # About This Repository
-The code in this repository implements various mathematical algorithms and can help check your answers to problems from the MATH2400 (Finite Mathematics) course at UNSW.
+The code in this repository is a command-line tool that implements various mathematical algorithms and can help check your answers to problems from the MATH2400 (Finite Mathematics) course at UNSW.

 **This is a work in progress.**